 Baucher Bits

-Should you consider the Baucher bit?
+Should you consider the Baucher horse bit?
 Some horses love it, while others can't stand it.
 Come critics think it's harsh but, like any other bit, it depends upon the rider's skill.

 The Baucher bit is defined by it’s so-called “hanging cheek piece,” a metal bar that extends upward from the bit ring and attaches to the cheek piece.
 The reins then attach to the lower bit ring.
-Bauchers come in a wide variety of mouthpieces—single-jointed, double-jointed, happy mouth, mullen, and more.
+Bauchers bits come in a wide variety of mouthpieces—single-jointed, double-jointed, happy mouth, mullen, and more.

 This bit provides slightly more leverage than the average snaffle, and the design creates slight poll pressure to help adjust the frame of the horse’s head.
 It’s because of this leverage, and potential for poll pressure, that the Baucher bit is labeled by some critics as being too harsh for use in dressage, or “gimmicky” in terms of creating correct contact, flexion and submission.